macieY28/data_engineering_repo/README.md

 **PySpark**:
 Based on CSV files with data from 3 tables from E-commerce database and JSON configuration file data was transformed to map customer
 segmentation proccess.
 Ensure that you have pyspark and java installed on your local environment and configure all paths according to
-when you will save csv files, configuration json and where you want to save the result parquet file
+where you will save csv files, configuration json and where you want to save the result parquet file.

 *About author:
 junior data engineer with almost 2 years experience in Big Data projects